openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 ---
 title: Serving Data Science Models with OpenFaaS
-# TODO
-description: "Build and deploy a name classification function with OpenFaaS [<--FUN SUGGESTIONS WELCOME]"
+description: "Lucas will build and deploy a name classification function using OpenFaaS and PyTorch"
 date: 2019-06-01
-image: /images/multifile-python-function/pexels-book-stack-books-bookshop-264635.jpg
+image: /images/pydatascience-template/artificial-neural-network-3501528_640.png
 categories:
   - python
   - coding